Murrieta, California

 Most transplants from the big cities will make fun of it for being a bit boring but also note that between Old Town (Downtown) and the places for families to recreate make it work when you feel the need to escape to a lower cost and higher quality school city.

-Schools in Murrieta
+Schools

 A+

-The quality of the school system is probably tied with housing prices as the number one reason people move to Murrieta.
-As was noted it rates and A+ on niche.com and virtually all the schools in the district grade out at an A so you don’t have to get too picky about the neighborhoods you consider as far as which school zone they fall under.
+The quality of the school system is probably tied to housing prices as the number one reason people move to Murrieta.
+As was noted it rates and "A+" on niche.com and virtually all the schools in the district grade out at an A so you don’t have to get too picky about the neighborhoods you consider as far as which school zone they fall under.
 Special props go out to Murrieta High School, recently named one of America's Most Spirited High Schools.

-For those considering alternatives there are private Christian Schools that are highly rated.
+For those considering alternatives, there are private Christian Schools that are highly rated.
 Calvary Murrieta Christian runs schools from elementary to middle school and high school that are all considered excellent.

 Why You Should Move Here Now?